We are run by councillors who are elected by local residents. Councillors are responsible for making decisions on behalf of the local community about:

 Decisions are made through council committees.
 The meetings calendar lists dates of all committee meetings throughout the next year.

-The leader of the council is Cllr Andrew Williams.
+The leader of the council is Cllr Ron Tindall.
 The leader is chosen by all members of the council at annual council meetings.
 The leader chairs all meetings of the council’s cabinet and leads on policy development and implementation.

 While the elected councillors make the decisions on what should be done, the paid employees - council officers - put them into practice.
 We employ around 780 staff who are responsible for a wide range of services that benefit the local community.